-Datlabs ACER Data Recovery Service, recovering data from ALL failed and faulty ACER products such as ACER NAS, ACER Chrome Book, ACER Spin, ACER Predator and ACER Swift, Returning your data to you on a storage media of your choice.
+Data recovery from failed and faulty ACER EasyStore, ACER Chrome Book, ACER Spin, ACER Predator and ACER Swift, returning your files, folders and pics on a storage media of your choice.

 ACER EasyStore Rebuild and Recovery.

 Datlabs Data Recovery will repair, rebuild and recover data from ALL ACER EasyStore NAS products.

 Our technicians undertake data recovery from any ACER RAID or ACER NAS device.
 This involves the repair and duplication of all the native hard drives before any data recovery is attempted.
 Our data recovery technicians are experts in ACER RAID reconstruction and ACER data recovery and will rebuild the ACER specific RAID configuration and subsequently extract, reconstruct, recover, test and transfer your data onto a new medium ready to be returned to you.
-If further repair work is required our technicians are experts in all aspects of filesystems including NTFS, HFS+, XFS, EXT2/3/4 and many more.
+If further repair work is required our technicians are experts in all aspects of file-systems including NTFS, HFS+, XFS, EXT2/3/4 and many more.